 Derivatives are recognized on the statement of financial position at their fair value.
-Changes in fair value are recognized in earnings unless the instrument meets the criteria for hedge accounting.
+Changes in fair value are recognized in earnings unless the instrument meets the criteria for hedge accounting in which case changes are recognized in OCI.

 Cash flow hedges